sysco-middleware/sysco-middleware.github.io/_posts/2020-12-31-help-me-move-away-from-oracle.md

-When an organization expresses a wish to  "move away from Oracle", it is important to pinpoint exactly what this means and where is it coming from; so is it the whole business relationship that is going south?, or is it a specific piece of technology which isn't up to expectations?; perhaps the shiny new tools offered by other vendors are looking much more appealing now that the "honeymoon phase" is long gone and old loyalties inevitably dwindle.
+When an organization expresses a wish to  "move away from Oracle", it is important to pinpoint exactly what this means and where is it coming from; so is it the whole business relationship that is going south?, or is it a specific piece of technology which isn't up to expectations?; perhaps the shiny new tools offered by other vendors are looking much more appealing now that the "honeymoon phase" is long gone, and the old loyalties have inevitably dwindled.

 Has Oracle itself played a part in all of this?, quite possibly yes.
 On a personal observation (in addition to what has already been discussed at length throughout the article), I must say that in my own experience companies with high Oracle usage would